Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Proposed Method

 \subsection{HOBO formulation for TSP}

-We implement the two-step quantum search algorithm for the TSP using the HOBO formulation, as described in Ref~\cite{glos2022space}.
-The HOBO encoding method represents feasible solutions, such as $\ket{T_i}$, in a binary system, as depicted in Fig.~\ref{fig:tsp_hobo_encoding}.
-This approach requires $K=\lceil\log{n}\rceil$ qubits for each city, resulting in a total of $nK$ qubits for encoding HOBO-TSP.
-In contrast, QUBO encoding demands $n^2$ qubits due to the one-hot encoding scheme.
-For example, Fig.~\ref{fig:tsp_hobo_encoding}(b) illustrates the encoding of a feasible solution where $2$ qubits are needed to encode cities, such as $x_1 = 2 = \ket{01}$, $x_2 = 1 = \ket{00}$, and $x_3 = 3 = \ket{10}$.
-When $2^K \neq n$, the state $\ket{11}$ is penalized and not used.
-In the case of $n=4$, $2^K=n$ holds true, meaning all qubits are utilized without penalty.
-We define city encoding as $\ket{x_{t_s}} = \ket{x_{t_s,0}, x_{t_s,1},\cdots , x_{t_s,k}, \cdots, x_{t_s,K-1}}$, where $x_{t_s,k}$ is the $k$-th individual qubit associated with encoding city $x_{t_s}$.
-Further mathematical details can be found in Ref~\cite{glos2022space}.
-A feasible solution state, such as $\ket{T_i} = \ket{01}\ket{00}\ket{10}$, represents all possible tours using permutations of $x_{t_s}$ (See appendix~\ref{FirstAppendix}).
-The HOBO formulation helps reduce the time complexity of preparing the equal superposition state of feasible solutions.
+We implement the TSQS algorithm for the TSP using the HOBO formulation described in Ref.~\cite{glos2022space} for encoding space.
+The HOBO encoding method represents feasible solutions, such as $ \ket{T_i} $, in a binary system, as illustrated in Fig.~\ref{fig:general_tsp}(c)(d).
+This approach requires $ K = \lceil \log_2{n} \rceil $ qubits for each city, resulting in a total of $ nK $ qubits for encoding HOBO-TSP.
+In contrast, QUBO encoding necessitates $ n^2 $ qubits due to its one-hot encoding scheme.